Culture of Puerto Rico: Taíno

 At their arrival the Spaniards expected the Taíno Indians to acknowledge the sovereignty of the king of Spain by payment of gold tribute, to work and supply provisions of food and to observe Christian ways.
 The Taínos rebelled, most notably in 1511, when several caciques (Indian leaders) conspired to oust the Spaniards.
 They were joined in this uprising by their traditional enemies, the Caribs.
 Their weapons, however, were no match against Spanish horses and firearms and the revolt was soon ended brutally by the Spanish forces of Governor Juan Ponce de León.

-As a result, Taíno culture, language, and traditions were generally decimated, and were claimed to have "vanished" 50 years after Christopher Columbus arrived.
-Since the early 21st century, efforts have been made to revive and rebuild Taíno culture.
+As a result, Taíno culture, language, and traditions were generally decimated, and vanished 20 years after Christopher Columbus arrived.
+Since the early 20th century, efforts have been made to revive and rebuild Taíno culture.

 The Taínos, far more than the Caribs, contributed to the everyday life and language that evolved during the Spanish occupation.
 Taíno place names are still used for such towns as Utuado, Mayagüez, Caguas, and Humacao, among others.

 Many Taíno implements and techniques were copied directly by the Europeans, including the bohio (straw hut) and the hamaca (hammock), the musical instrument known as the maracas, and the method of making cassava bread.
 Many Taino words persist in the Puerto Rican vocabulary of today.
 Names of plants, trees and fruits includes: maní, leren, ají, yuca, mamey, pajuil, pitajaya, cupey, tabonuco and ceiba.
 Names of fish, animals and birds include: mucaro, guaraguao, iguana, cobo, carey, jicotea, guabina, manati, buruquena and juey.
 As well as other objects and instruments: güiro, bohío, batey, caney, hamaca, nasa, petate, coy, barbacoa, batea, cabuya, casabe and canoa.
 Other words were passed not only into Spanish, but also into English, such as huracan (hurricane) and hamaca (hammock).
 Also, many Taíno superstitions and legends were adopted and adapted by the Spanish and still influence the Puerto Rican imagination.